With AI plan, Trump keeps chipping away at a foundational environmental law

 “That’s a really important function because otherwise we’re just operating with blinders just to get the project done, without considering whether there are alternative solutions that might accomplish the same objective, but in a more environmentally friendly way," Park said.

-But business groups say NEPA routinely blocks important projects that often taken five years or more to complete.
+But business groups say NEPA routinely blocks important projects that often take five years or more to complete.

 “Our broken permitting system has long been a national embarrassment,'' said Marty Durbin, president of the U.S. Chamber’s Global Energy Institute.
 He called NEPA “a blunt and haphazard tool” that too often is used to block investment and economic development.

-Note: This story has been updated to correct the date to 2012, not 2018, for a U.S. Forest Service proposal for aspen restoration in Utah.